Compare

 Why teams pick USourceControl

-Our desktop client is MIT-licensed, so you can audit exactly how your data is handled, extend it if you need to, and never worry about vendor lock-in at the client layer.
+Enterprise customers get the desktop client source code, so you can audit exactly how your data is handled, extend it if you need to, and never worry about vendor lock-in at the client layer.

 Built around game-team workflows